- Info

 Overview

-- I have been the core maintainer of the DC CI jam for many years.
-In addition to facilitating the jam (with a minimalist touch) and coordinating the facilities, I craft and run the online coordination facilities - web site (Plone), mailing list (Mailman), etc.
+- I've been the core maintainer of the DC CI jam for many years.
+In addition to facilitating the jam (with a minimalist touch) and coordinating the facilities, I craft and run the online coordination facilities - web site (Plone), mailing list (Mailman), etc. Over the years a group of DC Sunday jam regulars and I have shared responsibility for discussing and deciding about the maj maintenance, and kind of DC jam steering group.

-- I've lead Nancy Stark Smith Underscore at the DC jam on the first Sunday of most months since December 2003.
+- I've lead Nancy Stark Smith's Underscore at the DC jam on the first Sunday of most months since December 2003.
+Starting in 2023 a fellow DC regular and teacher, Mac Shute, has alternated with me, each of us leading the DC Sunday Jam Underscore every other month.

 - Since 2006 I've been a core organizer of the Spring East Coast Jam, helping to arrange the facilities, coordinate preparations and conduct the framework of the jam and many activities, and I've crafted and run the online communications facilities, including the web site (Plone) and mailing lists (Mailman), online registration (Google forms/spreadsheet) and payment system (Paypal), etc, since before 2006.